Akshay024/Linear_Regression/README.md

 # Linear_Regression

-This is my first ML project using following python libraries like numpy,matplotlib,sys,etc.
+This is my first ML project using following python libraries like numpy,matplotlib,sys,etc.(without using inbuilt Linear Regression )

 Here are some helpful links:
   1.Some videos are useful from this playlist to understand topics: